hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 I know what type-driven development is (didn’t say I’ve mastered it).
 I sort of get what is test-driven development, or even [red-green-refactor](https://www.jamesshore.com/Blog/Red-Green-Refactor.html).
 But can you do both at the same time?
 If you start with types, is there anything left of the green-red-refactor cycle?
 Or does that mean you write your tests post factum?

+The type system I use for the experience is, by the way, ReasonML, which is basically another syntax for OCaml.
+Not that I think it matters all that much: I have more experience with TypeScript, but OCaml is probably a smaller language and its type system is, one feels, simpler.
+Overall, whether a cognitive load of doing OCaml types is bigger or smaller compared to TS, it’s not, one feels, by much.

 Spoiler: turns out doing both iteratively is easier than I thought, but it’s not always such an even-going process as the basic TDD examples would make you believe.

 ## The Task